Dealing with Tenant Damage to your Property in Ontario

 Differentiating Between Cosmetic and Essential Repairs

-However, if the damage results in your rental failing to meet health, safety, and maintenance standards outlined by both municipal and provincial law, then you are required to remedy those items whether you recoup the costs from your bad tenant or not.2
+However, if the damage results in your rental failing to meet health, safety, and maintenance standards (outlined by municipal and provincial law), then you are required to remedy those items — regardless of whether you recoup the costs from your bad tenant.2

 Examples of Repair Obligations